saasbook/hw-http-intro/README.md

-  the app server crashed, or the SaaS app running on the server raised an unhandled exception--that the HTTP server layer, which just handles traffic to and from the app, had to take over and say "Sorry, the app is too hosed to inform you that it's hosed."
+  the app server crashed, or the SaaS app running on the server raised an unhandled exception--that the HTTP server layer, which just handles traffic to and from the app, had to take over and say "Sorry, the app is too hosed to even tell you that it's hosed."
   </blockquote></p>
 </details>